Mu'nas Dabbur: Early life

 Dabbur was born in Nazareth, Israel, to an Arab-Muslim family of Palestinian descent.
-His brother Anas Dabbur is also a footballer, who currently plays as a midfielder for Maccabi Ahi Nazareth.
+His brother Anas Dabbur is also a footballer, who currently plays as a midfielder.
 Dabbur's father Kasam died in a car accident in 2009.

 Club career

 Dabbur started his career in the Israeli Maccabi Nazareth and Maccabi Tel Aviv youth academies.

 Maccabi Tel Aviv

 He made his senior debut with Israeli Premier League club Maccabi Tel Aviv in 2011.
 In the 2011–12 season, he participated in 26 league matches for Maccabi, scoring eight goals.

 In the 2012–13 Israeli Premier League season, he was part of Maccabi Tel Aviv's squad that has become champions after a ten-year drought spell, providing the team with 10 goals in 26 matches.
+His efforts were instrumental in securing the Israeli League Championship, marking the team’s first title in a decade.
 Dabbur started the season providing two important goals on 27 August 2011 against Maccabi Haifa, goals that were described as "extremely crucial" for the rest of the season in the tight race for achieving the title.

 Dabbur ended the season after being injured for a one-month period during the warm up to the derby match against Hapoel Tel Aviv on 6 April 2013.